tsokac2/newIrishLife.3.0/README.md

   * By entering Username, the user can see if chosen Username is already taken or is below 2 characters, or it is completely valid.
   * By entering an Email address, the user can see if the email address is valid or already in use, or is completely valid.
   * By entering the password, the user must confirm the password for additional data security.

+* Definition by **LOGIN** section - After the first successful registration, I want to be redirected to the login page and enter my username and password:
+  * By entering the Username and password and if either input details are invalid, the user is receiving a warning message.
+  * By entering the correct username and password the user is redirected to the profile page.